What are Limited Submissions?

 How do I find current Limited Submission opportunities?

 Upcoming Limited Submission opportunities can we viewed on the limited submissions webpage.
 This list of pertinent limited submission funding opportunities is by no means exhaustive, containing those opportunities of potential broad interest or that have been the subject of demonstrated interest in recent years.
 Faculty are encouraged to identify additional opportunities as early as possible.
-Typically this process begins six to eight weeks before the agency’s published proposal submission deadline.
+Typically this process begins twelve to eight weeks before the agency’s published proposal submission deadline.

 Who do I contact for more information?